Current Flow in Topological Insulator Josephson Junctions due to Imperfections: Current profiles of individual CdGM states

-We perform the standard first order perturbation expansion in $\gamma_k$ and obtain the corrections $\delta J_n(y)$.
-The first two corrections read

-The arguments of the $\phi_n$ function on the RHS are all $y-y_k$.
-We obtain two important conclusions: a) The current profile of the zero (Majorana) level does not get any correction and remains zero; b) The current profile of the first level, as well as of all higher levels, get corrected.
+We analyze (\ref{eq:hkeff}) perturbatively (see App.~\ref{App:PerturbativeExpansion}) and obtain two important conclusions: a) The current profile of the zero (Majorana) level does not get any correction and remains zero; b) The current profile of the first level, as well as of all higher levels, get corrected.
 Moreover, the corrections contain contributions that produce a finite result if integrated over $y$, $I_n = \int dy \,\delta J_n(y) = I_1 \sqrt{n}$, where $I_1 \equiv -\mathcal{J}\gamma_k/\omega_{Bk}$.
 The results are shown in Fig.~\ref{fig: current profiles}.

-\subsection{Andreev spectroscopy}
+\section{Andreev spectroscopy}

 The predicted spectral properties of the junction may be experimentally assessed via microwave spectroscopy techniques~\cite{bretheau2013supercurrent, tosi2019spin, Kurilovich2021, bargerbos2023spectroscopy, wesdorp2024microwave}.
-To drive the transitions between the Andreev levels~\footnote{An alternative to the flux (current) drive (see Refs.~\cite{Devoret2020, Devoret2021, Houzet2024}, for example) would be the gate drive as in Refs.~\cite{Heck2023, Nazarov2010}}, one subjects the system to an external time-dependent flux (now not only formally) which leads again to Eqs.~(\ref{hamiltonian_drive}) and (\ref{current_vertex}).
+To drive the transitions between the Andreev levels~\footnote{An alternative to the flux (current) drive (see Refs.~\cite{Devoret2020, Devoret2021, Houzet2024}, for example) would be the gate drive as in Refs.~\cite{bargerbos2023spectroscopy, Nazarov2010}}, one subjects the system to an external time-dependent flux (now not only formally) which leads again to Eqs.~(\ref{hamiltonian_drive}) and (\ref{current_vertex}).

 It follows that to understand the transitions in our system we have to analyze the matrix elements of the current operator in Eq. \eqref{current_vertex} because it multiplies the externally applied time dependent flux in Eq.~\eqref{hamiltonian_drive}.
-We thus evaluate
+We thus evaluate $ I_{n, n'}=\sum_{k}\int_{0}^{L}{dy}\bra{\Psi_{n,k}(y)}j_{k}(y)\ket{\Psi_{n',k}(y)} $.

-Naturally, we find that $I_{n, n}=0$, that is there is no net current without disorder, as discussed in Subsection~\ref{sec:current_profiles}.
+Naturally, we find that $I_{n, n}=0$, that is there is no net current without disorder, as discussed above.
 We find that the only non-zero matrix elements are

 where $\tilde{I}=\frac{\Delta}{1+W/\xi}\frac{\pi}{\Phi_{0}}$.

 This analysis indicates that at absolute zero, absorption transitions happen at frequencies $\Omega_{n,k}=\omega_{Bk}(\sqrt{n}+\sqrt{n-1}),\ n=1, 2, \dots$, involving the pairwise population of neighboring CdGM levels with energies $\omega_{Bk}\sqrt{n}$ and $\omega_{Bk}\sqrt{n-1}$, by two quasiparticles (see Fig. \ref{fig: transitions}).
 For $n=1$ this transition requires flipping the parity of the Majorana zero energy state (more precisely of the fermion state formed by this zero-energy level and by another one, which could be at a different vortex or at the system's boundary).